anhha9/full_ft_tn/README.md

 Preprocessing is a folder composed of files, each responsible for a step in the processing pipeline as follows:

 Step 1: Turn <self> in the cell in the third column into the corresponding non-normalized word in the cell in the second column.
-Turn sil in the cell in the third column into the corresponding punctuationmark in the cell in the second column
+Turn sil in the cell in the third column into the corresponding punctuation mark in the cell in the second column

 Step 2: Append the words line by line to make trios of classes of prenormalized words, preverbalized sentence, and verbalized sentence